Arzazrel/Project_SEAI_25/README.md

 - fmax = 7600 Hz
 	fmax is typically ≈ Nyquist limit.
 Nyquist limit, also known as the Nyquist frequency, is a crucial concept in signal processing that dictates the minimum sampling rate needed to accurately represent a signal.
-Nyquist frequency limit = sampling rate / 2 -> in this case Nyquist = 16 kHz / 2 = 8 kHz
+Nyquist frequency limit = sampling frequency / 2 -> in this case Nyquist = 16 kHz / 2 = 8 kHz
-	This means that you cannot correctly represent frequencies above 8 kHz, because they will overlap (alias) with lower frequencies.
+	The sampling frequency is the rate at which samples of a signal are taken, measured in samples per second (Hz ) and it must be at least twice the highest frequency component of the signal.
+The dataset used in this project has sampling frequency of 16 kHz for the audio file, this means that you cannot correctly represent frequencies above 8 kHz, because they will overlap (alias) with lower frequencies.

 	A slightly lower Nyquist limit (in this case, 7600 Hz) is often used to:
 	- avoid aliasing or instability near the Nyquist limit,